intermine/im-docs/docs/database/data-sources/id-resolvers.rst

 Id Resolvers
 ==================================

-ID resolvers hold data about identifiers, synonyms and cross referencess for a particular class (e.g. gene).
+ID resolvers hold data of identifiers, synonyms and cross references for a particular class (e.g. gene).
 The ID resolver provides methods to resolve any identifier to the unique primary identifier.

 ID resolvers available in InterMine: